GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Conclusion

 \section{Conclusion}

-Forecasting graph-based time-dependent data shows benefits in many applications.
-To achieve good forecasting accuracy, models need to capture spatial and temporal dependencies within the data and account for helpful auxiliary information.
-In this paper, we propose GSA-Forecaster, a new deep learning model for forecasting graph-based time-dependent data.
-GSA-Forecaster employs graph sequence attention, a new attention mechanism that we propose in this paper, to capture temporal dependency.
-Compared with the standard attention mechanism widely adopted by prior models, our proposed graph sequence attention has significantly better ability to capture temporal dependency.
-Additionally, GSA-Forecaster embeds the graph structure of the data into its architecture, capturing the impact of spatial dependency.
-It also accounts for helpful auxiliary information in its architecture.
-We apply GSA-Forecaster to forecasting large-scale real-world graph-based time-dependent data --- hourly taxi demand in New York City.
-Evaluation results show that GSA-Forecaster reduces RMSE by 6.7\% and MAPE by 5.8\% compared with the state-of-the-art predictors (DCRNN, Graph WaveNet, Transformer, and Forecaster).
-We also apply GSA-Forecaster to forecasting two medium-scale real-world graph-based time-dependent data --- traffic speed in Los Angeles and the San Francisco Bay Area --- \reviseone{and demonstrate that, overall, GSA-Forecaster forecasts more accurately than state-of-the-art predictors.}
+Forecasting graph-based time-dependent data offers significant advantages in various applications.
+Accurate forecasting requires models to capture spatial and temporal dependencies effectively and incorporate valuable auxiliary information.
+In this paper, we introduce GSA-Forecaster, a new deep learning model designed for forecasting graph-based time-dependent data.
+GSA-Forecaster utilizes a novel graph sequence attention mechanism, which we propose to capture temporal dependency more effectively than the standard attention mechanism prevalent in earlier models.
+Additionally, \mbox{GSA-Forecaster} integrates the graph structure into its architecture, addressing spatial dependency, and also incorporates auxiliary information to enhance forecasting accuracy.